Spectrum of generalized Hodge-Laplace operators on flat tori and round spheres: Introduction

-The investigation of the spectrum of the operator $F_{\alpha \beta}^M$ finds applications, for example, in elasticity theory (\cite[p.
-212]{ez}).
-Here the operator appears when computing the oscillation frequencies of an elastic body (for bodies made of simple materials).
-It turns out that these are determined by the eigenvalues of the operator in linear approximation.
+The investigation of the spectrum of the operator $F_{\alpha \beta}^M$ finds applications, for example, in elasticity theory, where the operator appears in the classical problem of linear electrodynamics (\cite[Section 61.10, p.\ 212]{ez}).
+Physically, this is relevant when computing the oscillation frequencies of an elastic body (for bodies made of simple materials); it turns out that these are determined by the eigenvalues of the operator in linear approximation.

 The operator $F_{\alpha \beta}^M$ is elliptic and self-adjoint on its domain of definition.
 Together with the compactness of $M$ it follows (see for example \cite[Lemma 1.6.3]{gilkey}) that its spectrum is discrete and only consists of real eigenvalues of finite multiplicities.
 Furthermore, the associated eigenforms are smooth.
 Hence, to determine the spectrum of the operator $F_{\alpha \beta}^M$ it suffices to investigate the algebraic eigenvalue problem, i.e.\ to find solutions $\lambda \in \mathbb{R}$ and $\omega \in \Omega^p(M)$ of the eigenvalue equation $F_{\alpha \beta}^M\omega = \lambda \omega$.
 Moreover, we just need to understand $F_{\alpha \beta}^M$ as an operator on the smooth $p$-forms $\Omega^p(M)$.